Neural integration for constitutive equations using small data: NUMERICAL BENCHMARKS

 Given the noise, the predictions by the proposed neural framework are tested for unseen loading conditions.
 Figure \ref{fig:pred_noiseDPa} presents the mean absolute percentage error of the stress predictions for the un-noisy test set for different levels of synthetic noise ($\delta$).
 Figure \ref{fig:pred_noiseDPb} shows the predictions of the network trained on corrupted data sets with those obtained without synthetic noise and the ground-truth solutions, for unobserved loading-unloading cycles.

 The newly proposed approach enables high degrees of robustness with respect to noisy data.
 In particular, the error of the predictions for the test set is always smaller than the mean value of the synthetic noise added to the training data (8\% versus 20\%).
-This is thanks, in part to the hardwiring of the existence of the energy potential and entropy balance in the formulation \citep[as demonstrated in][]{masi2021thermodynamics} but primarily thanks to the integral formulation.
-Indeed, the latter is intrinsically robust to high noise amplitudes \citep[\emph{cf.} gated integration,][]{ware1966high}, especially when compared with the conventional incremental formulation (see \ref{appendixA}).
+This is thanks, in part to the hardwiring of the existence of the energy potential and entropy balance in the formulation (as demonstrated in \citep{masi2021thermodynamics}) but primarily thanks to the integral formulation.
+Indeed, the latter is intrinsically robust to high noise amplitudes (\emph{cf.} gated integration, \citep{ware1966high}), especially when compared with the conventional incremental formulation (see \ref{appendixA}).